Ruth2014/bio2092/01_Genome_data_on_the_WWW/README.md

 to figure out the logic of how the data are organised in these web pages.

 Do you know what a **metagenome** is?
-If not, then Google it and/or ask!
+If not, then "Google" it and/or ask!

 See an example of a candidate DNA sequence for analysis in the image
 below: